Water Quality Models and Tools

 DEP maintains several water quality models and tools used by the NPDES permitting program.
 These models and tools are generally used in NPDES permit development and/or utilized by permittees as a part of permit conditions.

-PENTOXSD and WQM 7.0 - Water quality models used to aid in the development of water quality-based effluent limits (WQBELs).
-WQM 7.0 is a Wasteload Allocation Program (WLA) for Dissolved Oxygen and Ammonia-Nitrogen.
-PENTOXSD is a WLA program for toxics and other substances.
-Technical Reference Guides and Supplemental Information are available in the Documentation folder of the ZIP file.
+WQM 7.0 (Access) - WQM 7.0 is a Wasteload Allocation Program (WLA) used to developed WQBELs for Dissolved Oxygen and Ammonia-Nitrogen.
+A Technical Reference Guide and Supplemental Information are available in the Documentation folder of the ZIP file.

 For download instructions open the ZIP file and review the Read Me file.